9 Myths About Sex You Should Stop Believing

-We’ve been through a lot together, from choosing makeup to popping pimples.
+We’ve been through a lot together, from choosing makeup to giving birth.
 We’re friends, right?
-That’s why we feel comfortable bringing up sex--specifically, these nine myths that you might believe but definitely shouldn’t.
+That’s why we feel comfortable bringing up sex—specifically, these nine myths that you might believe but definitely shouldn’t.

 The truth: Sorry ladies and gents, there’s no way to judge his business without actually seeing his business.
 Studies have shown that there’s no correlation between penis size and shoe size.
 Same goes for ear size and hand size and pretty much every other part of his body.

 The truth: Speaking of which, the relationship between size and satisfaction is largely (sorry) exaggerated.
 This is truly up to personal preference; the important thing here is typically compatibility of size.

 Myth: You Can’t Get Pregnant If You’re Already Pregnant

 The truth: Well, this is terrifying.
 Superfetation is an extremely rare (like, almost impossible) but real phenomena that occurs when a pregnant woman continues ovulating and a second, fertilized egg is able to implant itself in the lining of the womb.
 But seriously, when we say it’s rare, we mean it’s rare: There have been only ten reported cases of superfetation.
 Phew.

 Myth: Men Think About Sex Every Seven Seconds

 The truth: Fortunately for everyone, this one’s very false.
 If men thought about sex every seven seconds, that would mean about 8,000 times per day.
 In reality, according to The Kinsey Institute, 54 percent of men said they think about sex several times per day and 43 percent said it was a few times per week.

 Myth: Women Are Naturally Less Interested in Sex